 The above research on the transition countries shows that the inter-regional migration flows are too low to play a significant role as an adjustment mechanism in the presence of labour market imbalances.
 Instead, the re-equilibration of regional labour markets is found to take place via adjustments of labour force participation (Gács and Huber, 2005).
 The result that the less educated are less likely to move is particularly unfortunate as regards the role of migration for labour market adjustment, because the less skilled may be more vulnerable to shocks in the labour market.
 As concerns the reasons for low inter-regional mobility, there is suggestive evidence that this may be due to the importance of social networks for job search in the new EU member states (Paci et al., 2007).
-Besides, imperfections of housing markets and insufficient incentives for households with mediumlevel incomes also play a role (Fidrmuc and Huber, 2007).
+Besides, imperfections of housing markets and insufficient incentives for households with medium-level incomes also play a role (Fidrmuc and Huber, 2007).
 Hegedûs (2003) argues for Hungary that serious barriers to inter-regional mobility are posed by the lack of rental housing and insufficient regulation of housing markets, as well as subsidies for home ownership.
 Finally, regional labour market imbalances may also be coupled with skill mismatches.
 The CEE transition countries are characterized by regional disparities of economic activity and productivity.
-Jobless workers with low skill levels from lowproductivity regions may not find a job upon the move to a high-productivity region with excess demand for workers with special skills (Köllô, 2003).
+Jobless workers with low skill levels from low-productivity regions may not find a job upon the move to a high-productivity region with excess demand for workers with special skills (Köllô, 2003).

 Other than inter-regional mobility within one country, international mobility has gained importance in some CEE countries and in the Western Balkan countries in the past two decades.
 In former Yugoslavia, guest-worker emigration was already established in the 1960s as a means to alleviate labour market imbalances.
 Among the new EU member states, important sending countries of migration are Poland, Latvia, Romania, and Bulgaria.
-According to official figures, 2.5-7% of the working-age population of those countries were engaged in labour migration to other EU countries in 2007 (lara et al., 2008).
-For the countries of the Western Balkans, population data show that in the 1990s, Albania as well as Bosnia and Herzegovina were the countries to suffer from the highest losses of population due to emigration, of 22% and 12% of the total population respectively.
-In the same period, Croatia and Slovenia received 3% and 4% of their population from immigration respectively.
-Net migration in this period was positive and small (1%) in Serbia; that masks however large gross flows in both directions.
-Macedonia lost around 2% of its population in the 1990s because of emigration (Lucas, 2005).
+According to official figures, 2.5 to 7 per cent of the working-age population of those countries were engaged in labour migration to other EU countries in 2007 (lara et al., 2008).
+For the countries of the Western Balkans, population data show that in the 1990s, Albania as well as Bosnia and Herzegovina were the countries to suffer from the highest losses of population due to emigration, of 22 and 12 per cent of the total population respectively.
+In the same period, Croatia and Slovenia received 3 and 4 per cent of their population from immigration respectively.
+Net migration in this period was positive and small (1 per cent) in Serbia; that masks however large gross flows in both directions.
+Macedonia lost around 2 per cent of its population in the 1990s because of emigration (Lucas, 2005).

 Across the Balkans, migrant workers' remittances have become an important source of income.
-Officially recorded workers' remittances accounted for up to 2% of the GDP in the Visegrád countries and Slovenia, 2-4% in the Baltic countries and 8-11% in the new EU members in 2007.
-Remittance levels have been relatively modest in Croatia and Macedonia, with 4-7% of the GDP.
-In the region, among those countries for which data are available, Albania and Bosnia and Herzegovina are heavily dependent on remittances that provided inflows of around 25-30% of their GDP in 2004 to 2006.
+Officially recorded workers' remittances accounted for up to 2 per cent of the GDP in the Visegrád countries and Slovenia, 2 to 4 per cent in the Baltic countries and 8 to 11 per cent in the new EU members in 2007.
+Remittance levels have been relatively modest in Croatia and Macedonia, with 4 to 7 per cent of the GDP.
+In the region, among those countries for which data are available, Albania and Bosnia and Herzegovina are heavily dependent on remittances that provided inflows of around 25-30 per cent of their GDP in 2004 to 2006.
 For Slovakia, Serbia and Montenegro, no balance of payments data are available on remittances.